 Agent means a person employed by the owner to carry out the responsibilities of management on the owner's behalf.

-Manager means a person employed by the owner and who is responsible to the Agent or the owner for the day-to-day on-site management of the amusement rides or amusement attractions.
+Manager means a person, employed by the owner, who is responsible to the agent or the owner for the day-to-day on-site management of the amusement rides or amusement attractions.

 Attendant means a person employed by the owner to physically operate an amusement ride or amusement attraction when it is open to the public.